 Our experienced and professionally-trained staff teaches beginning- to advanced/competition-level classes to students who are ages three and older.
 We offer instruction in tap, jazz, musical theater, contemporary, lyrical, modern, ballet, pointe, creative movement, hip hop, breakin’, Acro, tumbling, Bollywood, West African, Performance Fundamentals, Strength & Stretch and yoga.

 Brandi & Sean Nichols, Owners

-Sean and Brandi Nichols have lived in Bend for about eight years, and during that time, got married, had three children, and finished up a few degrees: Brandi–a bachelor’s degree in journalism from the University of Oregon and a master’s degree in teaching from George Fox University; Sean–a bachelor’s degree in business administration from Oregon State University.
+Sean and Brandi Nichols have lived in Bend since 2009, and during that time, got married, had three children, and finished up a few degrees: Brandi–a bachelor’s degree in journalism from the University of Oregon and a master’s degree in teaching from George Fox University; Sean–a bachelor’s degree in business administration from Oregon State University.

-Sean’s primary experience is in hospitality management, and more specifically, in food and beverage.
-Brandi, when she hasn’t been dancing, has gained experience as a writer working for a couple of local magazines (1859 Oregon’s Magazine and Central Oregon Magazine) and as a teacher substituting for the Bend La Pine School District.
+Before entrepreneurship, Brandi gained experience as a writer working for a couple of local magazines (1859 Oregon’s Magazine and Central Oregon Magazine), as well as a teacher substituting for the Bend La Pine School District.

 She has also written a picture book, being currently illustrated, and is almost halfway through her first novel.
 (Stay tuned for publishing details as soon as the chaotic dust of business acquisition and child-rearing settles.)

 When Brandi and Sean are not working, they’re busy raising their 3 daughters–Penelope, Charlie and Winnie.
 Family time currently looks like long drives through the countryside, walks on the river trail and visits to their hometown, Newport, Oregon.
 Golf and snowboarding, their two favorite sports, are on the back-burner until their children can handle a golf cart and chair lift.